 On the Central Coast, we rely heavily on our highways, railways, and airports to connect us to the rest of California and the country.
 A safe and efficient regional transportation network to connect our communities is critical to encouraging economic growth and maintaining the quality of life for families in our region.

-While in Congress, I have strongly supported Santa Barbara County and San Luis Obispo County’s bids for TIGER grants, which would help fund the Highway 101 widening and much-needed improvements to Highway 46.
+While in Congress, I have strongly supported Santa Barbara County and San Luis Obispo County’s bids for federal dollars, which would help fund the Highway 101 widening and much-needed improvements to Highway 46.
 These routes serve as a critical resource for the economy by facilitating tourism and the transportation of Central Coast agriculture.
 When access to the Central Coast through Highway 101 was disrupted by the Montecito Mudslides, Highway 46 served as a critical alternative route for goods and services to local communities.

 According to the American Society of Civil Engineers, California is currently home to over 1,300 structurally deficient bridges, 678 high hazard dams, and 50% of its nearly 200,000 miles of public roads are in poor condition.
 Infrastructure repairs and improvements are vital to so many industries that we rely on and help us get out families home safely.
 However, little action has been taken by Congress in the past few years to provide substantive funds for our nation’s crumbling infrastructure.
 Repeatedly employing stop-gap funding measures for this critical need is only holding back our local economies.
 I have partnered with colleagues to cosponsor bipartisan legislation that encourages innovation and development.
 The Regional Infrastructure Accelerator Act establishes a program to facilitate investment in and the financing of certain infrastructure projects.